Snowmagedden/Classification-of-EEG-signals-using-Deep-Learning/README.md

 labels as two array [spectrograms, labels].
 A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.
-So a spectrogram is a 2D array, where one axis represents frequencies, and the other represents time. https://en.wikipedia.org/wiki/Spectrogram In the file 0Data_Spectrograms.pkl0 the spectrograms have a size 100 by 30 for each signal, and they represent the same 3000-time steps EEG sequences as in the raw data.
+So a spectrogram is a 2D array, where one axis represents frequencies, and the other represents time. https://en.wikipedia.org/wiki/Spectrogram In the file '*Data_Spectrograms.pkl*' the spectrograms have a size 100 by 30 for each signal, and they represent the same 3000-time steps EEG sequences as in the raw data.
 That is, for each sequence in the raw data file, there is a corresponding spectrogram.
-The spectrograms in 0Data_Spectrograms.pkl0 represent the frequencies of the signals in steps of 0.5Hz between 0.5 and 50 Hz (Hence 100).
+The spectrograms in '*Data_Spectrograms.pkl*' represent the frequencies of the signals in steps of 0.5Hz between 0.5 and 50 Hz (Hence 100).
 Such frequencies correspond to the spectral information in time windows of size 100-time steps each; thus, for a sequence of 3000-time steps, there are 30 windows (hence spectrogram size: 100 by 30, frequencies by the number of windows).